tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal_Pt_2.md

 It started with a dog.
-Or rather, a thing wearing a dog’s skin.
-I put it down, thinking I was doing the right thing.
-I wasn’t.
-And now, something worse is stalking me.
+Or rather, something wearing a dog’s skin.
+I thought I was doing the right thing when I put it down.
+But now, something far worse is stalking me.

 If you haven’t read [Part 1](https://www.reddit.com/r/nosleep/s/rVmvxz7Rhz), you should do that now.
-Killing Mutt was just the beginning.

-I had to tie up some loose ends first.
-The biggest problem was the Euthasol I injected into that abomination Mutt.
-On my first day back, I staged an accident—pretending to slip and drop the bottle, shattering it into a thousand brown glass shards.
-It made logging the waste more complicated, but it did the trick.
-I don’t condone my actions.
-You shouldn’t either.
-But at the time, I thought I was doing the right thing.
+had to clean up a few things first.
+The worst of it was the Euthasol I used on Mutt.
+On my first day back, I staged an accident.
+I dropped the bottle and let it shatter across the floor.
+It complicated the logs, but it worked.
+I’m not proud of it.
+You shouldn’t be either.
+But at the time, it felt like the only option.

 I was wrong.